adityananaware/paap-punya-calculator/README.md

 ## ⚖️ License

 MIT License © 2025 Aditya Nanaware.
-Feel free to use, modify, and share.
+Feel free to use and share.
+Do Not copy or modify.

 ---